 - 1 tablespoon honey

-- 1 tablespoon hot pepper sauce
+- 1 tablespoon hot pepper sauce such as Frank's

-- 1 teaspoon kosher salt
+- 1 teaspoon Diamond Crystal kosher salt or ½ teaspoon sea salt

 - 1 lb. raw chicken tenders (8 pieces)

-- Preheat grill on medium-high.
+- Preheat your grill to medium-high.

 - Grill the tenders until cooked through, about 3 minutes per side.
 Their internal temperature should reach 165ºF.

 - If using a dual-contact grill, the cooking time will be shorter.
 I made these in my George Foreman Grill and they came out juicy and perfect after a total of 4 minutes.